 The Twist.
 Traditionalists will say that the lemon twist should be squeezed over the drink to release its essences.
 However, they often agree that the twist should not be dropped into the glass itself.

 It all began for the Sazerac cocktail in 1838 when Antoine Amedie Peychaud, a New Orleans apothecary, mixed cognac with his proprietary Peychaud bitters.

 In the 1850s, the drink was the signature drink of the Sazerac Coffee House in New Orleans where it received its name and became the first "branded" cocktail.

 The exact reason for the substitution of rye whiskey for the brandy is unclear, but today it is made with whiskey exclusively.
 At one point, the Sazerac was even sold as a bottled cocktail, and during the time of absinthe's ban in the U.S., Herbsaint became the anise liqueur of choice.

 How Strong is the Sazerac?

-First of all, it's important to note that Sazerac comes in both 6 Year Old and 18-Year-Old bottlings and both are 90-proof (as is Herbsaint).
+For a start, use the official recipe with Sazerac Rye and Herbsaint to estimate the Sazerac's alcohol content.
+It's important to note that Sazerac comes in both 6-Year-Old and 18-Year-Old bottlings and both are 90-proof (as is Herbsaint).
 Second, if you read the recipe closely, you will have noted that there is no ice involved in making a Sazerac.
 These two factors should tell you that this is not a light drink in any way.